winstoncheong/adventofcode/README.md

 turn off 249,41 through 270,936
 turn on 614,742 through 769,780
 ```
-where the "through" means it applies to the rectangular range determined by those two coordiantes.
+where the "through" means it applies to the rectangular range determined by those two coordinates.

 * Part 1: Lights are binary.
 Count how many lights are lit.
 * Part 2: Lights are integer valued "brightness".
-Toggle increases by 2, turn on increaes by 1, turn off decreases by 1 (but does not go below zero).
+Toggle increases by 2, turn on increases by 1, turn off decreases by 1 (but does not go below zero).
 Calculate total brightness of all lights.

 Used regex to extract useful values from instructions.
 Used defaultdicts for grids.